 Of course, even the hard-working farmer’s Jersey could not compete with the Holstein for gallons of milk per year.
 After World War II the Jersey fell out of favor in America.
 Breeders scrambled to bring it back to the forefront.

 Over the last few decades, the Jersey has continued to grow larger in size, and it can now produce more milk, too—at the expense of butterfat and protein.
-However, the Jersey is currently the second most popular dairy breed in America, and the fastest-growing dairy breed in numbers worldwide.
-The miniature Jersey is also enjoying great popularity, thanks to recent enthusiasm for small-scale farms.
+However, the Jersey is currently the third most popular dairy breed in America (after the Holstein and its close kin the Red and White), and the fastest-growing dairy breed in numbers worldwide.
+The miniature Jersey is also enjoying great popularity, thanks to recent enthusiasm for small-scale farming.

 The Jersey is a favorite both as a family cow and as a breed for direct marketing and organic production.
 Miniatures are recommended exclusively for small homesteads.
 Both varieties have a reputation for excellent cheese, although Jersey milk is also well adapted to making butter, yogurt, and ice cream.

 Steers can be used for either beef or draft purposes.
 Crossbreeding Jerseys with other breeds can also produce good beef steers, and sometimes heifers suitable for dairy use.